strong-code/botto/README.md

 3. Edit `config.js` according to `example.config.js` in the root directory

-4. Seed the database with [seed.sql](db/seed.sql), or comment out any modules you do not want (note: you can also !unmount them while botto is running)
+4. Bring up a fresh postgres database with [schema.sql](db/schema.sql).
+Seed the database with [seed.sql](db/seed.sql), commenting out any modules you do not want (note: you can also !unmount them while botto is running)

 5. Launch your botto with `node botto.js`